lefuturiste/ssher/README.md

 ## Configuration

-Edit the `data.json` to change the profiles.
+Edit the `config.json` file to add/edit the profiles.